2013-14 Grantee Training: Contemplation, Collaboration and Change

 As a core element of the program, the Foundation created a fund of $250,000 to jumpstart promising collaboration project proposals developed during the course of the program, and the Foundation has committed to putting the full weight of its future grant-making capacity toward supporting the most successful of these projects.
 These projects will continue to receive coaching and consulting, with additional grant-making support at least through 2016.

-An FAQ regarding the program is available, as well as descriptions of the collaborations that ensued from this highly successful program.
+An FAQ regarding the program is available, as well as descriptions of the collaborations that ensued from this highly successful program as well as the PowerPoint presentation developed for the program.